 1860 Laura Drake Gill born Chesterville, ME (d.
 1926).
 Math teacher; Dean at Barnard College; President of Sewanee College; organized first women's placement service; relieved orphans of war as Red Cross nurse in Cuba 1898.

 1862 Zonia Baber born Kansas, Clark Co, IL (d.
 1956).
 Geography professor; feminist; pacifist; anti-racist; anti-imperialist; WILPF member of Balch mission to Haiti 1926 leading to end of US military occupation; promoted Puerto Rican suffrage; mapped world peace monuments.

 1877 Madeleine Z. Doty born Bayonne, NJ (d.
 1963).
-Lawyer; World War I correspondent; pacifist co-founder of WILPF; first international secretary 1925-31; started first Junior Year Abroad in Geneva 1938; advocated prison reform after spending voluntary week in prison.
+Lawyer; World War I correspondent; pacifist; WILPF founding member; first international secretary 1925-31; started first Junior Year Abroad in Geneva 1938; advocated prison reform after spending voluntary week in prison.

-1895 Carol Weiss King born Manhattan (d.
+1895 Carol Weiss King born Manhattan, NY (d.
 1952).
 Human rights lawyer who defended unpopular immigrants.

 1928 Angie Brooks born Virginia, Liberia (d.
 2007).
 Lawyer; President UN General Assembly 1970; Liberian envoy to UN 1954; President UN Trusteeship Council 1966 which oversaw independence of Togo and Cameroon.

 1951 Maha Abu-Dayyeh Shamas born Palestine (d.
 2015).
 Palestinian human rights leader; feminist.
 Co-founder and Director, Women’s Centre for Legal Aid and Counseling, E. Jerusalem, 1991-2015.
 Received French Republic Human Rights Award, 1998; named Ms. Woman of the Year, 2002.